 Often, important messages are lost if you use different mediums to send different messages.
 This can lead to confusion and then tasks end up being incomplete.

-It’s best to keep all the information regarding a certain job at one place rather than have it scattered everywhere else.
+It’s best to keep all the information regarding a certain job in one place rather than have it scattered everywhere else.
 This can also give the recipient an excuse to avoid your nudging and say that they missed the details.
 Try to leave no loopholes for your recipient to use in their favor.

 Reach Out Through Other Means